-- Immersion format course.
-Two sections will be offered on the following dates: - Section 1, ID# 18575 - Sept 11, 1-5pm - Sept 12, 9am-5pm - Sept 13, 9am-5pm - Section 2, ID# 21453 - Oct 23, 1-5pm - Oct 24, 9am-5pm - Oct 25, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by April 6, 2015: https://pitt.co1.qualtrics.com/SE/?SID=SV\0v8WptO8B9rhDqB.
-Course rosters will be determined and communicatied to students on April 10, 2015 based on survey results. - Students who register for this course should plan to attend all cited class meetings.
+- Immersion-format course.
+This course will be offered on the following dates: - Section 1, ID# 18236 - Sept 9, 1-5pm - Sept 10, 9am-5pm - Sept 11, 9am-5pm - Section 2, ID# 20888 - Nov 4, 1-5pm - Nov 5, 9am-5pm - Nov 6, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by Friday, April 1st - https://pitt.co1.qualtrics.com/SE/?SID=SV_85FxQFfC6ji4e8t - Course rosters will be determined and communicated to students by Friday, April 15th based on survey results.
+This turnaround should afford those students not selected for the course an opportunity to enroll into an alternative course with ample time before the onset of the summer semester. - Students who register for this course should plan to attend all cited class meetings.
 Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - A 3-ring binder for materials that will be distributed in class - A nominal fee is associated with this course for copyright materials.
 Checks made payable to the University of Pittsburgh will be collected in class. - Prerequisite for BOAH 2537 Conflict Resolution in the Workplace